Winter Film Festival - Week 3March 19, 2015

-Join us for the Winter Film Festival Tuesday nights in February!
+Join us for the Winter Film Festival Thursday nights in March!
 Movies will start promptly at 6:30 p.m.
+If evening activities are cancelled due to weather at the Tahquamenon or Manistique Area Schools, the films will be shown Tuesday, March 31st at 6:30 p.m.

 The descriptions of these films are borrowed from the producer’s websites.